AbdullahAli/node-stream-to-mongo-db/README.md

     **[ OPTIONAL [ default : `{ w : 1 }` ] - Object ]**

-    mongodb insert options
+    MongoDB insert options

-    this option defaults to `{ w : 1 }`, i.e: requests acknowledgement that the write operation has propagated to the standalone mongod or the primary in a replica set
+    This option defaults to `{ w : 1 }`, i.e: requests acknowledgement that the write operation has propagated to the standalone mongod or the primary in a replica set

     eg: [see mongo documentation for other options](https://docs.mongodb.com/manual/reference/write-concern/)